 - Type this assignment according to Turabian format

 - All papers must be written in third person and double-spaced

-- Use 12 point Times New Roman font
+- Use 12 point Times New Roman font •

-- Use the same number of references as assigned pages
+- Use the same number of references as assigned pages •

-- Use correct spelling and grammar
+- Use correct spelling and grammar •

-- Use proper pagination
+- Use proper pagination •

-- Include your name on the cover page
+- Include your name on the cover page •

 - Staple assignments together as necessary or as required (no report covers please)

 - Write the full assignment

-Book Critiques -15 points total (each book is 5 points)
+Book Critiques -10 points total (each book is 5 points)

-On the assigned day, each student will submit a 3-page type-written report on the assigned book.
-The book critique should include the following two components: 1) A content summary that is double spaced for page one and 2) A reflection summary that is a single-spaced list of significant ideas (direct quotes or general ideas) from the book.
+On the assigned day, you turn in a 3-page type-written report on the assigned book.
+The book review should include the following two components: 1) A content summary that is double spaced for page one and 2) A reflection summary that is a single spaced list of significant ideas (direct quotes or general ideas) from the book.
 The following should be included with each significant idea: a) the book page number; b) one of the three identified categories below and c) brief reflective personal comments.
 A double space between each entry of the list is expected.
+Also, include a one-sentence statement on your completed reading of the book at the END of the critique.